HenryWeber/Website/Spring Boot/README.md

 <h3 align="center">Running the Application</h3>
 The application can be run in the Spring Tool Suite IDE by right clicking on the project and selecting *Run as* > *Java Application*.<br><br>
 The javadocs are available in the `Spring Boot>demo-6>doc>` directory then you may open the `index.html` file in a browser.
-When running into any problems make sure to check the `application.properties` file and the Java Project's JDK, happy coding! 	:grinning:
+When running into any problems make sure to check the `application.properties` file and the Java Project's JDK version, happy coding! 	:grinning: